Return Augmented Decision Transformer for Off-Dynamics Reinforcement Learning: Related Work

-\textbf{Return Conditioned Supervised Learning (RCSL). } It is a general framework for powerful supervised methods in offline RL \citep{brandfonbrener2022does}.
-Notable works such as RvS \citep{emmons2021rvs} and Decision Transformer (DT) \citep{chen2021decision} have shown competitive performance compared to traditional RL methods.
-The core idea of RCSL is to condition policies on a desired return.
-In this paper, we primarily focus on DT, which is a specific instance of RCSL and conducts offline RL through sequence generation.
-The generalization potential of DT has inspired researchers to explore its use in various settings.
-For example, \citet{zheng2022online, xu2022prompting} leverage the DT in the offline-to-online RL and meta RL respectively.
-However, no prior work has explicitly explored the adaptation capabilities of DT in the off-dynamics RL setting.
+Return Conditioned Supervised Learning (RCSL) has emerged as a powerful framework for offline RL \citep{brandfonbrener2022does}.
+Notable implementations such as RvS \citep{emmons2021rvs} and the Decision Transformer (DT) \citep{chen2021decision} have demonstrated performance competitive with traditional RL methods.
+The core principle of RCSL is to condition policies on a desired target return.
+In this paper, we focus on the Decision Transformer, which treats offline RL as a sequence generation task.
+The strong generalization potential of DT has inspired its application in various settings, including offline-to-online RL \citep{zheng2022online} and meta-RL \citep{xu2022prompting,yang2025pretrained}.
+However, to the best of our knowledge, no prior work has explicitly explored the adaptation capabilities of DT within the off-dynamics RL framework.